Holistic Needs Assessment (HNA)

 • information about who to contact if you need more help

-• the details of other health or social care professionals you have agreed to share the information with.
+• the details of other health and social care professionals you have agreed to share the information with.

-Your key worker usually gives you a copy of your care plan.
-If your discussion is with a cancer support worker, your final care plan will always be agreed with your key worker.
-If you are not offered a copy of your care plan, you can ask your key worker for one at any time.
+You will be given a copy of your care plan.
+If you are not offered a copy of your care plan, you can ask for one at any time.

 A copy of the care plan may be sent or given to: